Admission information for DACA/undocumented applicants

 competitive criteria for direct enrollment into the college or major, and students may be admitted to the university without being enrolled in a specific academic program.
 Learn more about

-enrollment criteria for freshmen or
+enrollment criteria for first-year students or

 enrollment criteria for transfer students.